 Things to Consider When Purchasing a New Computer

 - Price range - Computer prices have dropped dramatically in the past several years, but prices still range from a few hundred to several thousand dollars, depending on the specifications and capabilities of the computer.
 Deciding how much you want to spend will impact the type of computer you can purchase.

 - Apple or Windows - Either an Apple or Windows computer is fine for most programs at the university.
 However, there are a few colleges that may recommend one operating system over the other based on software used in those areas of study.
 Contact the college or department for more information.

 Information Technology Services requires all computers using the university's network to have recent critical updates installed for your operating system.
-The best way to do this is turn on automatic software updates.
+The best way to do this is to turn on automatic software updates.
 For more information see our articles on updating your Windows or Mac operating systems.